Service brief · Chapter I · Incorporation

 • FiLLiP

-The incorporation form proper.
-Carries partner details, capital contribution, registered office, and applies for DPINs for new designated partners.
+The main form.
+Carries partner details, capital contribution, and registered office address.
+Also gets ID numbers (DPINs) for any new designated partners.

 • Form 3

 The LLP Agreement filing.
-Mandatory within 30 days of incorporation.
-The agreement itself is stamped per state stamp duty rates before filing.
+Must be done within 30 days of incorporation.
+The agreement is printed on stamp paper at the rate set by your state.

 From your side